Best Kid-Friendly Bowling in Atlanta

-Features 40 lanes, a large arcade and more in Woodstock, Marietta, and Conyers.
+Features 40 lanes, a large arcade and more in Woodstock and Conyers.
 If your family takes an interest in bowling, a pro shop is on site to help with gear purchases.

-The colorful lanes include screens playing music videos above as you play, and comfortable loungers to sit in while waiting your turn in Norcross, Marietta and Kennesaw.
-If you get hungry, try the famous “Behemoth Burger,” a five-pound, 14-inch round burger to share.
+The colorful lanes include screens playing music videos above as you play, and comfortable loungers to sit in while waiting your turn, with locations in Chamblee, Norcross, Roswell, Marietta, Atlantic Station, Lilburn, Austell and Kennesaw.
+If you get hungry, try the famous “Behemoth Burger,” a six-pound, 14-inch round burger to share.
 The Kennesaw location also includes a laser-tag arena.

-Only available at select locations around the country, and Lawrenceville, Georgia is home to one of them.
+Only available at select locations around the country, and Lawrenceville is home to one of them.
 Dave and Buster’s is already an awesome place for family fun, and their bowling alley adds to this with black light effects and music videos playing around the lanes.

-With locations in Alpharetta, Atlanta and Suwanee, the neon and black light bowling lanes are fun for the whole family.
+With locations in Alpharetta and Atlanta, the neon and black light bowling lanes are fun for the whole family.
 After bowling, gear up and get ready for multi-level laser tag or climb on the Gravity Ropes, a zip line and ropes course arena.

 The retro-feel of this bowling alley on Piedmont Circle in Atlanta makes it a cool spot to bowl with your family.
-They also have a new event facility called 11th Frame for more private birthday parties or events.
+They also have an event facility called 11th Frame for more private birthday parties or events.

 Bowl on 28 lanes with a variety of different bowling games in Stockbridge.
-In addition to bowling, try Balladium, an interactive ball-blasting game, black light laser tag, bumper cars and a rock wall.
+In addition to bowling, try Hologate, a VR game, black light laser tag, bumper cars and a rock wall.

 This more upscale bowling alley in Buckhead Atlanta is fun for a date night, but also a blast with kids.
 It is 21+ except Saturdays and Sundays before 5 p.m.
 When you are done bowling, kids (and adults) will love the indoor bocce courts, shuffleboard tables, skee-ball machines, Jenga and more all included with the purchase of bowling.